-Any tree removal efforts to accommodate the new structures must include removal of the root systems, followed by backfilling of the volume occupied by the root ball.
-Typically, to remove all significant roots such that the maximum diameter of any root is no greater than $\frac{1}{2}$ inch, it is required to excavate to a depth of 4.0 feet to capture all applicable roots.
+Any tree removal efforts made to accommodate the new structure must include removal of the root systems, followed by backfilling of the volume occupied by the root ball.
+Typically, to remove all significant roots such that the maximum diameter of any root is no greater than 1⁄2 inch, it is required to excavate to a depth of 4.0 feet to capture all applicable roots.
 Further, the lateral extent of each tree root excavation is generally 8.0 feet (twice the depth).
+An inspection of the site should be performed during the grubbing process to ensure that all applicable materials have been removed.